OpenFTC/OpenRC-Turbo/readme.md

 ## Device compatibility

 Unfortunately, OpenRC is only compatible with devices that run Android 6.0 or higher.
 For FTC, this means that it is incompatible with the ZTE Speed.
-OpenRC will work fine on all other FTC-legal devices (including the new Control Hub).
+OpenRC will work fine on all other FTC-legal devices (including the new Control Hub). **IMPORTANT NOTE ABOUT THE CONTROL HUB:** The Extreme Turbo build variant strips the webserver, which has the potential to be problematic on the Control Hub.
+Please only choose Extreme Turbo for a Control Hub if you know what you understand the consequences of removal of the webserver.
+(Namely, needing to apply OS updates from fastboot instead of from the manage page, and the like).

 For the curious: the cause of the incompatibility is the result of a bug in the `dlopen()` function of Android versions prior to 6.0.
 When loading the `libRobotCore.so` on older Android versions, an `UnsatisfiedLinkError` will be thrown because it cannot find a symbol that is declared in `libVuforia.so` and `dlopen()` is not smart enough to know that `libVuforia.so` has already been loaded into memory.
 See the "Correct soname/path handling" section of [this](https://android.googlesource.com/platform/bionic/+/master/android-changes-for-ndk-developers.md) page for more details.